 Before you try to design anything, get a crystal-clear understanding of your objects.

 What are your plans for the future?

-Sophia: I will continue to refine and evolve the OOUX certification program.
+Sophia: I will continue to refine and evolve the OOUX program.
 The aim is to design a wonderful experience that helps people learn.
 The other goal is to publish the OOUX book.

 You can follow Sophia via her newsletter on OOUX and UX Hustle musings.
 Subscribe online here.

 Synaptica Insights is our popular series of use cases sharing stories, news, and learning from our customers, partners, influencers, and colleagues.
 You can review the full list of Insight interviews online.